 The University does business with various vendors, contractors, and other third parties who are not students or employees of the University.
 Notwithstanding any rights that a given vendor, contractor, or third-party Respondent may have under this policy, the University retains its right to limit any vendor, contractor, or third party's access to campus for any reason.
-The University retains all rights it enjoys by contract or law to terminate its relationship with any vendor, contractor, or third party irrespective of any process or outcome under this policy.
+The University retains all rights it enjoys by contract or, or third party is respective of any process or outcome under this policy.